verysure/kcgroup/README.md

 -------------------
 This website uses jekyll as a static website generator.
 Jekyll will render the markdown posts in `_posts/` folder.
 Some important things to notice:

--   Posts filename has be `YEAR-MO-DA-TITLE.md`
+-   Posts file name has be `YEAR-MO-DA-TITLE.md`.
 -   In the beginning of each file you should add the following block:

         ---